 You have probably had the same dream for your child.
 A rocking chair, some pillows, and a stack of books to go through in one afternoon.
 But, your child might not be showing an interest in books at all.
 Or perhaps, his attention span isn’t enough to make it through to the end of the story.
 Maybe, your child is more engrossed in chewing the books than sitting to hear you read them.
 This post will guide you to help you build story-sharing into your day so that you too can relish in books like the families posted on Pinterest.

-Why books and stories may be a challenge for children with special needs
+Why books and stories may be a challenge for neurodiverse and disabled children

 Because listening to stories is primarily language-based, children with language and listening problems will have difficulty with this type of activity.
 This is such a vast topic, and I will not pretend to cover everything there is to know about this area because it would take more than 31 days to do that alone.
 Here are some of the specific reasons reading/ stories may be puzzling for your child.